PPF-Alpine/LS_global_alpine_biodiversity/README.md

 ## Data availability

-data to run code can be downloaded from Zenodo (LINK).
+data to run code can be downloaded from figshare (LINK).
 Set your data storage path in the 00_Config_file to the folder.

 #### Raw data